 - Highly flexible skeletal systems

-Raccoons are one of the most difficult wild animal species to control because of two reasons.
+Raccoons in Texas are one of the most difficult wild animal species to control because of two reasons.
 First, the bandit looking critters roam the streets at night.
 The nocturnal instinct makes it difficult for homeowners to detect the presence of raccoons.
-With razor sharp claws and incredible strength for their size, raccoon effortlessly climb up and down the sides of homes and trees to enter attics.
+With razor-sharp claws and incredible strength for their size, the raccoon effortlessly climbs up and down the sides of homes and trees to enter attics.
 Although winter weather plays a role in forcing raccoons indoors, the cycle of life is why pregnant raccoons seek the warmth and security of an attic.
-Raccoons climb through chimneys, attic vents, and medium size holes in the roof to reach safety.
+Raccoons climb through chimneys, attic vents, and medium-size holes in the roof to reach safety.

 Here are common signs of a raccoon home invasion: